Seashell22/Web-Accessibility-Work/README.md

-## Screenshots from some of my web accessibility.
+## Screenshots of some of my web accessibility work.

 ### CML Manual Web Accessibility Testing for Buckeye Innovation